k-phantastic/Steam_Review_Analysis/README.md

 Both models aid in our goal in this project of identifying potential contributions to algorithms that highlight relevant, personalized user recommendations or improve developer pricing.

 #### Conclusion
 The linear regression model achieved consistent performance across multiple runs, with training RMSE values averaging around 0.0679 and testing RMSE values averaging around 0.0678.
 This seemed to indicate that the model is not overfitting and generalizes well to unseen data within the current feature set.
-However, upon further analysis it can be seen that the model is predicting extremely close to the average for every value and managed to achieve a low RMSE through underfitting.
+However, upon further analysis, it can be seen that the model is predicting extremely close to the average for every value and managed to achieve a low RMSE through underfitting.
 Although the model performed reasonably well, it is clear that the underfitting must be addressed in order to build an accurate and useful model that suits our purposes.
-Ways to improve its performance include, incorperating additional features such as text based sentiment analysis, tuneing hyperparameters by exploring methods such as cross validation, and applying target transformations such as log scale.
+Ways to improve its performance include incorporating additional features such as text-based sentiment analysis, tuning hyperparameters by exploring methods such as cross-validation, and applying target transformations such as log scale.

 ## Team Members
 * Danny Xia ([@dannyxia7](https://github.com/dannyxia7))